 What is an Enzyme?

 We will discuss “what is an enzyme and how does it works?”
-Enzymes are the most remarkable and highly specialized proteins that act as catalysts for biochemical reaction in living things such as animals as well as the plants.
-Enzymes are macromolecular biological substances which are created in the pants and animals even in the microorganism.
-They work as catalysts in the biochemical reactions.
-Enzymes accelerate as well as slow down or catalyze chemical reactions.
-Enzymes have unique three-dimensional shapes that very useful to fit the shapes of substrates so that they could catalyze the reactions.
+Enzymes are the most remarkable and highly specialized proteins that act as catalysts for biochemical reactions in living things such as animals as well as plants.
+Enzymes are macromolecular biological substances that are created in the plants and animals even in the microorganism.
+They work as catalysts in biochemical reactions.
+Enzymes accelerate as well as slow down i.e. catalyze chemical reactions.
+Enzymes have unique three-dimensional shapes that are very useful to fit the shapes of substrates so that they could catalyze the reactions.

 - They have a high degree of specificity for their substrates,